paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-108-nuclear-waste-policy.md

 ### Statutory Notes

 #### References in Text
 The National Environmental Policy Act of 1969, referred to in subsecs. (a)(1)(D) and (f), is Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
-852, as amended, which is classified generally to chapter 55 (§ 4321 et seq.) of this title.
+852, which is classified generally to chapter 55 (§ 4321 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of this title](./chapter-055-national-environmental-policy.md#section-4321) and Tables.

 The Atomic Energy Act of 1954, referred to in subsec. (f)(4), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
 919, which is classified principally to chapter 23 (§ 2011 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2011) and Tables.

 The Energy Reorganization Act of 1974, referred to in subsec. (f)(5), is Pub.
 L. 93–438, Oct.
 11, 1974, 88 Stat.
-1233, as amended.
+1233.
 Title II of the Energy Reorganization Act of 1974 is classified generally to subchapter II (§ 5841 et seq.) of chapter 73 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5801 of this title](./chapter-073-development-of-energy-sources.md#section-5801) and Tables.

 #### Amendments
 1987—Subsec. (a)(1).
 Pub.
 L. 100–202 and Pub.
 L. 100–203, § 5011(h)(1)(A)–(E), amended par.
 (1) identically, in introductory provisions substituting “vicinity of the Yucca Mountain site” for “vicinity of each site under consideration for recommendation to the President under this paragraph as a site for the development of a repository”, striking out “in which such site is located” after “residents of the area”, substituting “activities at the Yucca Mountain site” for “activities at not less than 3 candidate sites for the first proposed repository, or from all of the characterized sites for the development of subsequent respositories” [sic] and “of Nevada” for “in which such site is located, or the governing body of the affected Indian tribe where such site is located, as the case may be”, and struck out before last sentence “In making site recommendations and approvals subsequent to the first site recommendation, the Secretary and the President, respectively, shall also consider the need for regional distribution of repositories and the need to minimize, to the extent practicable, the impacts and cost of transporting spent fuel and solidified high-level radioactive waste.”